Langer to miss Senior PGA title defense for son's graduation

 Langer won last year at Trump National outside Washington to complete the career Grand Slam on the 50-and-older circuit.

-A year ago, Phil Mickelson sat out the U.S. Open at Erin Hills went his second-oldest daughter graduated from high school.
+A year ago, Phil Mickelson sat out the U.S. Open at Erin Hills when his oldest daughter graduated from high school.
 Corey Pavin nearly had the same conflict in 2005 for the U.S. Open at Pinehurst No. 2, but he flew cross-country after his opening round Thursday and caught a redeye back to North Carolina for his second round.

 TOP 60 LOOMS

-Note: This story has been corrected to show that it was Phil Michelson's oldest, not second-oldest daughter, who graduated from high school last year.